AltschulerWu-Lab/scScope/README.md

 scScope is a deep-learning based approach that can accurately and rapidly identify cell-type composition and transcriptional state from noisy single-cell gene-expression profiles containing dropout events and scale to millions of cells.
 This work was published on *Nature Methods*: https://www.nature.com/articles/s41592-019-0353-7

 > Citation:
 > Scalable analysis of cell-type composition from single-cell transcriptomics using deep recurrent learning.
-Yue Deng\*, Feng Bao\*, Qionghai Dai, Lani F. Wu#, Steven J. Altschuler#, 2019, DOI: https://doi.org/10.1038/s41592-019-0353-7
+Yue Deng\*, Feng Bao\*, Qionghai Dai, Lani F. Wu#, Steven J. Altschuler#, Nature Methods, 2019, DOI: https://doi.org/10.1038/s41592-019-0353-7

 This readme file is an introduction to the scScope software package, implemented with Python and Tensorflow.